Haruma-VN/Tre/README.md

 If you want to compile Tre from TypeScript source code you can install TypeScript as well.
 Run Tre with launch.cmd after you setup environment in "C/Tre.Vietnam/" If you want the fast in charge use I recommend you check [Releases](https://github.com/Tre-VN/Tre/releases/) to download the full build from the Assets.
+## Bugs Report and Implement Idea

+All Bugs related to Tre please report in [GitHub Issues Page](https://github.com/Tre-VN/Tre/issues/).
+If you wish to communicate with the creator you can communicate through gmail or discord.
+Discord: Haruma-VN#3635
+Gmail: harumascaremath@gmail.com
 #### Fixing Scripts

 Install TypeScript first: